 Fishing from the shore is popular in South Texas because of its shallow waters.
 These waters of the bay attract a lot of fish, making it an excellent spot to take a shallow water safari and enjoy the experience of baiting fish.

 This water safari will take you from Rockport down to Port Aransas and from there to the clear and shallow waters of the bay.
-Bring home a shallow water fish and drown in the magical experience of this safari.
+Bring home a shallow-water fish and drown in the magical experience of this safari.

 Texas Maritime Museum

-There is a lot of history packed into this museum, and it is perfect to know about the artefacts and exhibits of the region.
+There is a lot of history packed into this museum, and it is perfect to know about the artifacts and exhibits of the region.
 You will be educated on the history of the Texas coast, and though there are two floors for the exhibits, it is a small place.
 The third and topmost floor gives expansive views of the Rockport Beach Texas, the Arts District, and the Marina.

 The four central themes of the museum are the History and Development of the Texas Seaports, maritime communities, maritime commerce along the Gulf of Mexico, History, and Technology of Offshore Petroleum Production, The Texas Seafood and Fishing Industry, and Exploration and Settlement History of the Texas Gulf Coast beginning with the Spanish and French.
-This is one of the best Rockport museums you can visit while travelling to Rockport Beach Texas.

 The Days Inn at Wyndham Rockport Texas is another good place to stay if you are at Rockport Texas because most of the attractions are minutes away from here.